-The LTC3851A-1 can be shut down using the RUN pin.
+The LTC3851A can be shut down using the RUN pin.
 Pulling this pin below 1.1V disables the controller and most of the internal circuitry, including the $INTV{CC}$ regulator.
 Releasing the RUN pin allows an internal 2μA current to pull up the pin and enable that controller.
-Alternatively, the RUN pin may be externally pulled up or driven directly
+Alternatively, the RUN pin may be externally pulled up or driven directly by logic.
+Be careful not to exceed the absolute maximum rating of 6V on this pin.

-The start-up of the controller's output voltage, VOUT, is controlled by the voltage on the TK/SS pin.
-When the voltage on the TK/SS pin is less than the 0.8V internal reference, the LTC3851A-1 regulates the $V{\text{FB}}$ voltage to the TK/SS pin voltage instead of the 0.8V reference.
+The start-up of the controller's output voltage, V{OUT} , is controlled by the voltage on the TK/SS pin.
+When the voltage on the TK/SS pin is less than the 0.8V internal reference, the LTC3851A regulates the V{FB} voltage to the TK/SS pin voltage instead of the 0.8V reference.
 This allows the TK/SS pin to be used to program a soft-start by connecting an external capacitor from the TK/SS pin to GND.
 An internal 1μA pull-up current charges this capacitor creating a voltage ramp on the TK/SS pin.
-As the TK/SS voltage rises linearly from 0V to 0.8V (and beyond), the output voltage $V{OUT}$ rises smoothly from zero to its final value.
-Alternatively, the TK/SS pin can be used to cause the start-up of $V{OUT}$ to track another supply.
+As the TK/SS voltage rises linearly from 0V to 0.8V (and beyond), the output voltage V{OUT} rises smoothly from zero to its final value.
+Alternatively, the TK/SS pin can be used to cause the start-up of V{OUT} to track another supply.
 Typically, this requires connecting to the TK/SS pin an external resistor divider from the other supply to ground (see the Applications Information section).
-When the RUN pin is pulled low to disable the controller, or when $INTV{CC}$ drops below its undervoltage lockout threshold of 3.2V, the TK/SS pin is pulled low by an internal MOSFET.
+When the RUN pin is pulled low to disable the controller, or when INTV{CC} drops below its undervoltage lockout threshold of 3.2V, the TK/SS pin is pulled low by an internal MOSFET.
 When in undervoltage lockout, the controller is disabled and the external MOSFETs are held off.